maxjacobson/beefsteak/posts/2012-12-31-the-horizontal-rule.md

 [it's just a couple of asterisks]: http://d.pr/i/yP1Y

-Had they used an `<hr />`, each individual reader would style it as they see fit, but they would understand what it is and work to convey your meaning.
+Had they used an `<hr>`, each individual reader would style it as they see fit, but they would understand what it is and work to convey your meaning.

 Besides, it's not that [semantic][] is it?